h-enes-simsek/EksiEngel/README.md

 - To block everyone who follows a specific author

+- To block everyone who posted on a specific topic

 - To block/unblock authors entered as a list

 - To unblock all blocked authors